TomBurdge/tipitaka/README.md

 * I will finish with a writeup of my results.
 Hopefully, this will one day be published...

-There are still some English language words passing through to the final stage.
+There are still some English language words passing through to the clean zone.
+It is somewhat precarious to remove English words without also removing Pali words.
 I will correct this before I begin performing extensive clustering.
 (Initial clustering results look promising.
 There are some serious issues with the number of features and overfitting, but the research still reflects the results being replicated.
 I am planning to take a look at the original R findings and checking where in the ML workflow PCA is implemented).